nlivaic/OAuth2OpenIdConnect/readme.md

 #### Identity Claims

-- Identity token does not include **any** claims by default, except the claim `sub` because it is associated with profile `openid`.
+- Identity token does not include **any** claims by default, except the claim `sub` because it is associated with scope `openid`.
 So, `given_name`, `family_name`, `address`, `role` etc are not in the identity token.
 This can be changed by setting the `Client.AlwaysIncludeUserClaimsInIdToken = true`, but this can cause the token to become very big, which can be an issue for older browsers if the token is returned through a query string.
 A better approach is for the client app to issue a request to the `/userinfo` endpoint.
 - Calling `/userinfo` endpoint requires an **access token** with scopes relating to the claims to be returned.
 - On the client app, define Open Id Connect middleware with `options.GetClaimsFromUserInfoEndpoint = true`.
 This way, once the identity token is obtained and validated by the middleware, the middleware will go to the `/userinfo` endpoint and request the user claims.
 Check the above diagram for more on that.
 - You can also call `/userinfo` manually from your code: